 Dr. Nicolas Friederici is an expert on digital entrepreneurship and innovation hubs in emerging markets.
-He has done consulting, research, and analysis for the Oxford Internet Institute and the World Bank, covering cities from Lagos through Yerevan to Dhaka, and wrote his doctoral dissertation on technology innovation hubs in Africa .
-Nicolas holds a PhD from Oxford University, a Master of Arts from Michigan State, and a Diplom from the University of Cologne.
+He specializes in research, analysis, monitoring, and evaluation, and has consulted for the Oxford Internet Institute and the World Bank, covering cities from Lagos through Yerevan to Dhaka.
+His doctoral dissertation explored technology innovation hubs in Africa.
+Nicolas holds a Ph.D. from Oxford University, an M.A. from Michigan State, and a Diplom from the University of Cologne.
 He is a Clarendon and Fulbright Scholar.

 Felix Haas is an industrial policy and private sector development specialist.
-Based in Myanmar, he works with the public and private sector to build partnerships between entrepreneurs, policymakers, investors, and researchers that promote sustainable, commercially viable business innovation.
-He holds a Master of Science in Industrial Engineering and Management from the Technische Universität Berlin, and studied management at Toulouse Business School.
+Based in Myanmar, he works with the public, private, and nonprofit sector to build partnerships between entrepreneurs, policymakers, investors, and researchers that promote sustainable, commercially viable business innovation, with emphasis on industrial development.
+Felix holds an M.Sc. in Industrial Engineering and Management from the Technische Universität Berlin, studied management at Toulouse Business School.

 Wadzi Motsi-Khatai is a management, policy, and development professional.
 She has broad experience working with policy makers and international public and nonprofit institutions, having managed a public health programs portfolio in Southern Africa.
-As a Thomas J. Watson Fellow, she also supported governance and civil society organizations in Asia, Europe, North and West Africa on program development.
+As a Thomas J. Watson Fellow, she also supported governance and civil society organizations in Asia, Europe, North Africa, and West Africa on program development.
 Wadzi has a Bachelor of Arts in International Relations from Grinnell College.

 Cheng Yu builds bridges between European and Chinese technology companies, and is a social enterprise expert with ten years' experience.
 As German Chancellor Fellow, she was a visiting scholar at Social Impact GmbH in Berlin.
 Previously, Cheng helped shape the nascent social entrepreneurship ecosystem in China through her work with major foundations in Beijing.
 Cheng is a registered social worker and holds a Masters of Social Science from the Chinese University of Hong Kong.